awsdocs/amazon-ec2-user-guide/doc_source/how-spot-instances-work.md

 Although this option can be useful, adding this constraint can lower the chances that your Spot Instance request is fulfilled\.

-If you specify an Availability Zone group but don't specify an Availability Zone in the Spot Instance request, the result depends on whether you specified the EC2\-Classic network, a default VPC, or a nondefault VPC\.
-For more information, see [Supported Platforms](ec2-supported-platforms.md)\.
+If you specify an Availability Zone group but don't specify an Availability Zone in the Spot Instance request, the result depends on the network you specified\.

-**EC2\-Classic**
-Amazon EC2 finds the lowest\-priced Availability Zone in the region and launches your Spot Instances in that Availability Zone if the lowest price for the group is higher than the current Spot price in that Availability Zone\.
-Amazon EC2 waits until there is enough capacity to launch your Spot Instances together, as long as the Spot price remains lower than the lowest price for the group\.

 **Default VPC**
 Amazon EC2 uses the Availability Zone for the specified subnet, or if you don't specify a subnet, it selects an Availability Zone and its default subnet, but it might not be the lowest\-priced Availability Zone\.
 If you deleted the default subnet for an Availability Zone, then you must specify a different subnet\.